 Comparatively, you can also use half points to make a bet safer if you think the underdog will lose by a large difference.
 For instance, you can turn an underdog spread of +5.0 into a +5.5.
 So, if the underdog loses by 5 points, the bet wins instead of a push.

 Half points are a great way to gain more profitable odds if you believe a favourite can accumulate a higher score difference than the bookmaker suggests.
-With a proper odd payout calculator for half points, you can determine the eventual odds if you buy half, or even a full point, along with the additional profits you can make.
+With a proper odd payout calculator or betting units calculator for half points, you can determine the eventual odds if you buy half, or even a full point, along with the additional profits you can make.

 Advanced and professional bettors know that you need proper bankroll management to make a consistent profit through sports betting.
 If you just bet random amounts of money based on your “feeling”, you’ll either miss out on a lot of value or end up ruining your bankroll.